Metro Bank

 You can open an account with Metro Bank online or in person at a high street branch.

-The unique selling point of this account is that there are no charges for spending or cash withdrawals in Europe.
-It’s rare to find this.
+One of the big benefits of opening a Metro Bank current account is there are no charges for spending or cash withdrawals in Europe – something that many banks don’t offer, especially on their standard accounts.
 Another key way in which Metro Bank aims to differentiate itself is via the quality of its in-branch banking services.
 If these are things that might help you out, a Metro Bank current account could suit you.

 Frequently asked questions